The Black-Box Simplex Architecture for Runtime Assurance of Autonomous CPS: Case Studies

-We stress-test the multi-robot system by initializing 12 agents on a circle of radius~$10$.
-The path of the agents is shown in Figure~\ref{fig:ac_success}(c). \um{During the entire simulation, there are 10 instances where the decision module rejects the proposed command sequence and instead uses the previously stored safe command sequence until the next safe command sequence is produced.} All agents reach their target locations without colliding; the minimum separation between any pair of agents is 1.724.
-A video of the simulation is available online.\footnote{\url{https://streamable.com/h9gv09}}
+\textbf{Reverse Switching Scenario.} We stress-tested the multi-robot system by initializing 12 agents on a circle of radius~$10$.
+The path of the agents is shown in Figure~\ref{fig:ac_success}. \um{There are 10 instances where the DM rejects the AC's proposed command sequence and instead uses the stored command sequence.} Nonetheless, all agents reach their target locations without colliding, maintaining a minimum separation of 1.724 between any pair of agents\footnote{A video of the simulation is available at \url{https://youtu.be/qmk31jS6B2Y}.}.